mediascape/elections/README.md

 ```
 ### HBBTV Branch

 This prototype is also compatible with Hbbtv standard, it can be found under hbbtv_version branch.
-The roadmap is to merge both version in the short-term future.
+The roadmap is to merge both versions in the short-term future.